 My practice triages all appointments before they are booked.
 Do we still have to make 25% of appointments available online as per the GP contract?

 Practices should be working to provide a high quality digital offer to patients.
 Appointments that are available for direct booking by patients over the phone or in person should be made available for online booking.
-It is for practices to decide which appointments are appropriate for direct booking by patients, but at a minimum this will include appointments such as screenings, immunisations, long term condition reviews etc. For other appointments, where practices use a triage mechanism before an appointment is booked (e.g. via an online consultation system), we recommend that CCGs take this into account when assessing whether a practice is recognised as meeting the 25% target for online appointments in the GP Contract.
+It is for practices to decide which appointments are appropriate for direct booking by patients, but at a minimum this will include appointments such as cervical screenings, immunisations, etc. For other appointments, where practices use a triage mechanism before an appointment is booked (e.g. via an online consultation system), we recommend that CCGs take this into account when assessing whether a practice is recognised as meeting the 25% target for online appointments in the GP Contract.

 Will online appointments not taken up by patients be released to other booking methods?

 As always with appointments that have been made available to be booked by patients online, the practice has control over these and if a patient calls up or into the practice they can book them into an appointment that has been set for online booking.

 Online appointments are usually available online and manually.
 Therefore, they are not usually released just for use by online users.
 The apps or web systems surface the appointments that are available from the clinical system.